 The voluntary arrangement is jointly coordinated and overseen by the relevant state or territory authority, the out-of-home care provider and the parent or carer.
 Under these circumstances, the parents will remain the child representatives if they have parental responsibility for the child.

 There may be times when the parents or carer aren’t involved in day-to-day decisions about the child.
 Or they don’t have much contact with the child.
 In this case, the persons identified in a family court order or a kinship arrangement would be the child representative.
-Or we will work with the state or territory authority to appoint an alternative person to be the child representative.
+Or we'll work with the state or territory authority to appoint an alternative person to be the child representative.
 Then they can manage NDIS related matters.

 Who can be the child representative if the child is in statutory (court ordered) out-of-home care?

-Statutory out-of-home care is when a child is living outside the family home because of a state or territory court order or direction to remove the child from the family home.
-The types of statutory out-of-home care are foster or kinship (family member) care, and residential-based accommodation where support workers look after children.
+Statutory out of home care is when a child is living outside the family home because of a state or territory court order or direction to remove the child from the family home.
+The types of statutory out of home care are foster or kinship (family member) care, and residential-based accommodation where support workers look after children.

-In statutory out-of-home care, parental responsibility for the child changes from the parent or carer to the state or territory minister or head of department of state.
+In statutory out of home care, parental responsibility for the child changes from the parent or carer to the state or territory minister or head of department of state.
 So the state or territory minister or head of department of state becomes the child representative under the NDIS Act.

 Learn more about when the child’s guardian is a minister of a state or territory or the head of a state or territory department.